Seagate/cortx-prvsnr/docs/Architecture/Southbound-Interface.md

 Supported **Sub-sections** for `<component>` root node are listed below:

-* `post_install`:  This section is called after the component rpm is installed from config `.sls`
+* `post_install`:  This section is called after the component rpm is installed from config `.sls`.

 * `config`: This section shall follow the post_install and is intended to allow components to update/adjust the configurations according to local environments.

 * `init`: This section has a purpose to initialize the component (i.e. mark it ready) for service.
-This shall config the config stage.
+This shall complete the configuration of the component.
+This would be post the `config` stage.

 * `test`: This section should have scripts to validate the state of the component, i.e. to ensure component sanity post deployment.
 This would be post the `init` stage.